Frequently Asked Questions (FAQ)

 Q: During the oyster scene (in the Disney movie) the 'R' in March flashes.
 Why?

-A: The old saying is that one should only eat an oyster during the months spelled with an "R".
-This, historically, was more preventative medicine than culinary discretion.
-Summer months bring warmer waters and warmer waters bring spawning oysters and higher bacteria counts.
-While today there is nothing really wrong with a spawning oyster, they are a bit "creamy" in appearance, texture and flavor (This is quoted from another site on the web).
+A: The old saying is that one should only eat an oyster during the months spelled with an “R”.
+This was, historically, because summer months bring warmer waters and warmer waters bring spawning oysters and higher bacteria counts, which could be unhealthy or dangerous.
+Nowadays, with current cooling technology, there is nothing really wrong with eating a spawning oyster.

 Back to top